flownative/neos-pixxio/README.md

 command.
 It's important to run the `removeunused`-command *after* the tagging command, because otherwise removed images will not be untagged in the pixx.io media library.

+---
+**NOTE**
-Note: At this point, the auto-tagging feature is not really optimized for performance.
+At this point, the auto-tagging feature is not really optimized for performance.
 The command merely iterates over all assets which were imported from pixx.io and checks if tags need to be updated.
+---

 ### Category mapping from pixx.io to Neos